pelahi/VELOCIraptor-STF/stf/doc/usage.rst

         ``Cosmological_input = 1/0``
     * Amount of information to read from input file in one go (100000).
         ``Input_chunk_size = 100000``
+        \arg <b> \e HDF_name_convention </b> HDF dataset naming convection.
+See \ref hdfitems.h for what naming conventions are available and what names exist.
+Currently have \ref HDFNUMNAMETYPES. \ref Options.ihdfnameconvention \n
+        \arg <b> \e Input_includes_star_particle </b> If star particle specific information is in the input file. \ref Options.iusestarparticles \n
+        \arg <b> \e Input_includes_bh_particle </b> If bh/sink particle specific information is in the input file. \ref Options.iusesinkparticles \n
+        \arg <b> \e Input_includes_wind_particle </b> If wind particle specific information is in the input file. \ref Options.iusewindparticles \n
+        \arg <b> \e Input_includes_tracer_particle </b> If tracer particle specific information is in the input file. \ref Options.iusetracerparticles \n
+        \arg <b> \e Input_includes_star_particle </b> If star particle specific information is in the input file. \ref Options.iusestarparticles \n

 .. topic:: Parameters related to search type.

-    * A integer describing what types of particles are searched.
+    * An integer describing what types of particles are searched.
 Options are:
         - **1** *All* particles are searched
         - **2** *DarkMatter* particles (which are typically defined as type 1,2,3 for gadget) are searched
         - **3** Star particles (which are typically defined as type 4 for gadget) are searched
         - **4** Gas particles (which are typically defined as type 0 for gadget) are searched ``Particle_search_type = 1/2/3/4``
-\n
-\arg <b> \e Baryon_searchflag </b> 0/1/2 indicating gas/stellar search done separately from DM search \ref Options.iBaryonSearch. \n
+    * An integer indicating gas/stellar search done separately from DM search.
-    - \b 1 field search run as normal and then substructure search for baryons run using baryons identified in field search.
+        - **1** field search run as normal and then substructure search for baryons run using baryons identified in field search.
-    - \b 2 field search also altered to treat baryons differently, allowing only DM particles to be used as head links (ie link dm-dm, dm-baryon, but not baryon-baryon nor baryon-dm).
+        - **2** field search also altered to treat baryons differently, allowing only DM particles to be used as head links (ie link dm-dm, dm-baryon, but not baryon-baryon nor baryon-dm).
+Then DM substructure search with baryons associated to closest DM particle in phase-space.
-    - \b 0 is do nothing special for baryon particles.
+        - **0** do nothing special for baryon particles.
-\n
+        ``Baryon_searchflag = 0/1/2``
+    * Flag indicating whether field objects are searched for internal substructures.
+Default is 1 (on) ``Search_for_substructure = 1/0``
+    * Flag indicates that no field search is going to be run and the entire volume will be treated as a background region (halo).
+Useful if searching for substructures in non-cosmological simulations.
+But can also be co-opted for other searches using different outlier criteria and FOF algorithms
+        ``Singlehalo_search_search = 0/1``

+.. topic:: Parameters related to field (halo) search.

+    * An integer indicating what type of field search is run.
+There are several
+        - **5** standard 3D FOF based algorithm
+        - **4** standard 3D FOF based algorithm :strong:`FOLLOWED` by 6D FOF search using the velocity scale defined by the largest halo on particles in 3DFOF groups
+        - **3** standard 3D FOF based algorithm :strong:`FOLLOWED` by 6D FOF search using :emphasis:`adaptive` velocity scale for each 3DFOF group on particles in these groups.
+        ``FoF_Field_search_type = 5/4/3``
+    * Multiplicative factor of order unity that allows one to use different physical linking lengths between field objects and substructures. :strong:`Note`: substructure search defines the base linking length via ```Physical_linking_length``.
+Typically for standard 3DFOF searches of dark matter haloes, set to 2.0, as typical base linking length is 0.1 times the interparticle spacing when examining cosmological simulations.
+        ``Halo_linking_length_factor = 2.0``
+    * Multiplicative factor of order unity for the dispersions used in 6D searches.
+Typical values are order unity as velocity dispersions are used to define the velocity linking length scale.
+        ``Halo_velocity_linking_length_factor =``
+    * Multiplicative factor of order unity that allows one to use different configuration space linking lengths between 3DFOF and 6DFOF field search.
+Typically this is 1.0
+        ``Halo_6D_linking_length_factor = 1.0``
+    * Multiplicative factor of order unity scaling applied to dispersions used in 6DFOF field search.
+Typical values are 1.25.
+        ``Halo_6D_vel_linking_length_factor = 1.25``
+    * Flag that keeps the 3DFOF if field 6DFOF search is done.
+This is typically invoked when searching for galaxies as the 3DFOF can be interpreted as the inter halo stellar mass and 6DFOF galaxies.
+        ``Keep_FOF = 0/1``
+    * Integer that allows field objects (or so-called halos) to require a different minimum size than all other substructures.
+Ignored if not passed or <0, with halos defaulting to ``Minimum_size`` value.
+        ``Minimum_halo_size =-1``

-\section localdensityconfig Parameters related to local density estimator.
+.. topic:: Parameters related to local density estimator used to identify particles in substructures
-See \ref localfield.cxx, \ref bgfield.cxx & \ref localbgcomp.cxx for more details

 \arg <b> \e Nsearch_velocity </b> number of velocity neighbours used to calculate velocity density, adjust \ref Options.Nvel (suggested value is 32) \n
 \arg <b> \e Nsearch_physical </b> number of physical neighbours searched for Nv to calculate velocity density  \ref Options.Nsearch (suggested value is 256) \n